The Content Creator’s Quickstart Guide to Cybersecurity and Internet Safety

 The best defense here is to stress how you want people to refer to you.
 Remind them that you’re building a brand.
 It’s not just about privacy, it’s about making sure people know how to find you and follow your content.
 Using myself an example, I don’t want people to follow Nate, I want them to follow The New Oil.
 That’s where the real content is.

-My last piece of advice here is to use online moderation tools to your advantage.
-Sites like Twich and YouTube allow you to block certain words.
+Another set of tools available to you here are online moderation tools.
+Sites like Twich and YouTube allow you to block certain words, for example.
 This is the perfect place to enter - among other things - your real name and address.
 Anyone attempting to dox you will either not be able to send the message, or the message will be invisible to others.
+(Note that this may also backfire but confirming to them that they have the real information.)
 As you grow, let your community moderators and other staff members know how to respond to such attempts.
 Maybe they should spam the chat with messages until your data is offscreen.
 Or perhaps they should lie and say that they know your real name and that isn’t it.
 There are many options.

 This is the tip of the iceberg.
 There’s a lot more you can do to protect yourself from all kinds of tracking - this website is full of fundamental, foundational advice to get you started if you want to learn more - but I think this information should get you off to a solid start.
 Using this information, you’ll be able to defend against most attackers - the ”script kiddies” who are just bored or angry and looking to mess with someone, as well as the unsophisticated stalkers and doxxers who have very little in the way of time or resources to truly unmask your identity and harass you further.
 With this off your plate, you should be free to focus more time and attention on building your brand, your community, and enjoying your work.
 And by all means, if you have any questions or want to learn more, don’t hesitate to contact me.